-Most people dream of having their own swimming pool in their backyard.
+Most people dream of having a swimming pool in their backyard.
 Afternoon dips during lazy summer afternoons with family and friends may sound appealing until you remember that at the end of the day, nobody’s left to help you clean the pool.
 That’s why pool owners should seriously consider investing in a robotic pool cleaner.

 There’s one particular robotic pool cleaner that’s worth looking at: the Dolphin Nautilus CC (not to be mistaken with the Nautilus CC Supreme).
 The Nautilus CC does everything you’d expect from a Maytronics-made robot despite being a simple, entry-level unit.